 Family stressors have been identified as creating pathways to disrupted family management practices putting children at risk for developing antisocial behaviour, including unemployment, family violence, marital conflict and divorce (Patterson, 1998).

-The first Parent Gym programmes were run in Belfast and London in the spring term of 2010.
-To hear what the parents and teachers in the London pilot said, click here.
+The first Parent Gym programmes were run in Belfast and London in the spring of 2010, with a tremendous response from participating parents.
+Find some of our parents' stories here.

-In response to demand from schools and parents, the Mind Gym’s team of psychologists have since developed a six-week programme covering the same key themes.
-This fits easily into a half-term and our evaluations have shown it to be equally effective.
+In response to demand from schools and parents, the Mind Gym’s team of psychologists have since developed the content into a six-week programme which fits easily into a half-term.